oharaandrew314/TrustGrapher/readme.txt

     Build 35
-Tweaked the Loading Bar and optimized some code Removed Spring Layout since it invoked graph methods incompatible with the JGrapht graph Commit prior to AlgorithmLoader proeprty rewrite
+Tweaked the Loading Bar and optimized some code Removed Spring Layout since there was a bug where it invoked graph methods incompatible with the JGrapht graph Commit prior to AlgorithmLoader property rewrite

+    Build 36
+The PropertyManager class is now a Properties extension rather than a wrapper.
+The constructor still takes care of loading an exisitng properties file for you
+Updated My Java Library to make it more robust
+Massive revision to algorithm loader to remove two heavily used fields in favor of the properties file Fixed a bug where the loading bar would not dissapear if another graph was loaded, or the view was changed while the graph was playing

 -----
 To Do
 -----

     High Priority
+JavaDocs!!!

     Low Priority
-JavaDocs!!!
-Remove the fields in AlgorithmLoader than can be replaced by the properties file Change the base property to a key rather than index Add graphic buttons for the playback bar
+Add graphic buttons for the playback bar
 Integrate libraries into jar  (This is a NetBeans thing.
 May have to make custom ant file.  dunno how to do that)